luluthedevil/Zombie_game/README.md

 # Zombie_game
 A Zombie game made with unity.
 This is a web version of it, to run it, you must open it with the live server (from visual studio or some other kind of server).
+Or try this link:  https://luluthedevil.github.io/Zombie_game/